golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/yagna-installation-for-requestors.md

 ```

-Next steps:
+{% docnavigation title="Next steps" %}

-    You can learn more about Golem architecture, production and test networks, GLM tokens [here](/docs/golem/overview/index):
+- You can learn more about Golem architecture, production and test networks, GLM tokens [here](/docs/golem/overview):

+{% /docnavigation %}